atwumasi/RetrospectiveComparison/README.md

-**TODO**
+## TODO ##

-Parallelize the algorithm
+markup: * Parallelize the algorithm
-Enhance the algorithm to be more efficient
+        * Enhance the algorithm to be more efficient
-Create restraints on the parameters limitlessness incorprate the cross validation function that has been included, into more of the other comparison function.
+        * Create restraints on the parameters limitlessness
+        * incorprate the cross validation function that has been included, into more of the other comparison function.
-References
+## References ##

 Bezanson, J., Karpinski, S., Shah, V. B., & Edelman, A. (2012).
 Julia: A fast dynamic language for technical computing.
 ArXiv Preprint ArXiv:1209.5145.